<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=5678177&amp;fmt=gif">

 For example, it does not explicitly recognize an individual’s Right to be Informed, but in mandating that prior to obtaining consent you must inform the individual what types of information you are collecting, it does create a platform for this right.

-In the case of the Right to Access, PIPA-BC grants individuals this right, mandating that organizations have to process requests related to this right within set parameters.
+In the case of the Right to Access, BC's Privacy Act grants individuals this right, mandating that organizations have to process requests related to this right within set parameters.

 Another expressly granted right is the Right to Rectification, allowing individuals to request that their personal information be corrected.
 If the organization deems that the request is made on reasonable grounds, it must correct the personal information as soon as possible and also make sure that the new information is communicated to any other organization that it has disclosed this to in the course of the previous year.

-While there is no Right to Erasure under PIPA-BC, organizations are required to destroy any personal information that is no longer required to fulfill the purposes for which it was collected initially.
+While there is no Right to Erasure under the British Columbia Privacy Act, organizations are required to destroy any personal information that is no longer required to fulfill the purposes for which it was collected initially.

 Right to Data Portability and Right to Not be Subject to Automated Decision-Making are not provided to individuals under this privacy regulation, but the Right to Opt-Out/Object is, however, mandated here.
 Individuals can withdraw consent at any time but they must be informed of the implications of withdrawing consent.
 Organizations can retain the collected data for the period in which it is necessary to fulfill its purpose and they are under no obligation to inform any other organization of the consent withdrawal.